accrouch/wineTime/SAPiO_wine_time.md

 <img src="SAPiO_wine_time_files/figure-markdown_github/uncorking the data - distributions-12.png" style="display: block; margin: auto;" />

 These distributions don't look too worrisome.
 Some make complete sense.
 In my time working behind a bar and learning about the production of wine, the right-skewed distributions of `citric.acid`, `free.sulfur.dioxide`, and `total.sulfur.dioxide` in red wines and `residual.sugar` in both red and white wines make contextual sense.
-I can taste some of the `residual.sugar` outliers, maybe some Sauternes or Rieslings...

 #### Missingness